Can I just start this post off with the fact that, whoever invented lace wigs, deserves the biggest hug ever?!

 They are also more delicate since the lace is much thinner than comparatively, a silk top material.
 This means that over time, you can expect a little more hair shedding, lace stretching/ripping, and wearing out over time compared to a silk top wig.

-A good luxury lace top wig should last you (depending on how often you wear it and if you sleep in it) 1-3 years.
+A good high quality lace top wig should last you (depending on how often you wear it and if you sleep in it) 1-3 years.
 If you're wearing it during the day and taking it off at nighttime, it should last you ~2-3 years with good care.

 We hope you enjoy your time with your new hair!
 But in order to get to this step, you gotta make sure you're setting yourself up for success and getting a piece that's right for you first!
 And believe me, it's a process!

-Here are my top 3 mistakes I made (and I hope you don't!) when purchasing my first lace top wig.
+Here are my top 3 mistakes I made when purchasing my first lace top wig and what questions you should be asking.

 This is because it's imperative that the lace front sits completely flat against your head.
 If your wig is too big for you, the lace front will ripple or will be too loose against your forehead.
 You'll find yourself having to either glue/tape that lace down and fold over the excess lace against the sides of your forehead, which is not ideal.